AntoineHeu/data-science-for-mini-datasets/README.md

 Because datasets are small a few check steps consist on having a direct observation of the data throughout the process.

 # Disclaimer
 This is a first approach on solving the problem of small dataset.
-Codes here are to ba taken as draft so do not hesitate to point out incoherency and improvements points
+- Codes here are to be taken as draft so do not hesitate to point out incoherency and improvements points